diegoeduardok/binder_design_loop/README.md

 # Binder desing Loop

+Code to perform binder design loop on CD20 (lymphoma marker).

 ## Installation

 You should follow the instructions from [localcolabfold](https://github.com/YoshitakaMo/localcolabfold) to install that package.
 You will need to include the colabfold path in your PATH variable in `~/.bashrc` or edit the `colabfold_template.sh` file to include the full path to `colabfold_batch`.